-- 1) Aqueous sulfate and nitrate formation in resolved cloud water using the RADM aqueous chemistry algorithm (Chang et al., 1987) with updated SO2 oxidation reaction rates and metal-catalyzed oxidation mechanism (Ibusuki and Takeuchi, 1987; Martin and Good, 1991; Jacobson, 1997); aqueous formation of SOA from glyoxal, methyl glyoxal and glycolaldehyde (Ortiz-Montalvo et al., 2012; Lim et al., 2013) is also handled by the RADM module.
-Details are available in Emery et al. (2016b). - 2) Partitioning of inorganic aerosol constituents between the gas and aerosol phases using ISORROPIA v1.7 (Nenes et al., 1998, 1999) or EQSAM4clim (Metzger et al., 2016).
-ISORROPIA addresses sulfate, nitrate, chloride, ammonium, and sodium, with an update for calcium nitrate on dust particles; EQSAM addresses the same species and includes the additional cations magnesium and potassium. - 3) Organic aerosol-gas partitioning and oxidation chemistry using two options: - a.
-A semi-volatile equilibrium scheme called SOAP (Strader et al., 1999) that forms a condensed "organic solution phase"; - b.
-A hybrid 1.5-dimension volatility basis set (1.5-D VBS) approach (Koo et al., 2014) providing a unified framework for gas-aerosol partitioning and chemical aging of both primary and secondary organic aerosols.
+- Aqueous sulfate and nitrate formation in resolved cloud water using the RADM aqueous chemistry algorithm (Chang et al., 1987) with updated SO2 oxidation reaction rates and metal-catalyzed oxidation mechanism (Ibusuki and Takeuchi, 1987; Martin and Good, 1991; Jacobson, 1997). - 2) Aqueous formation of SOA in resolved cloud water from glyoxal, methyl glyoxal and glycolaldehyde (Ortiz-Montalvo et al., 2012; Lim et al., 2013), which has been added to RADM.
+Details are available in Emery et al. (2016b). - 3) Inorganic aerosol-gas partitioning using two options: - a.
+ISORROPIA v1.7 (Nenes et al., 1998, 1999) involving sulfate, nitrate, ammonium, chloride, and sodium, with an update for calcium nitrate on dust particles; - b.
+EQSAM4clim (Metzger et al., 2016) involving the same species and the additional cations magnesium and potassium. - 4) Organic oxidation and aerosol-gas partitioning chemistry using two options: - A simpler two-product scheme based on an approach called SOAP (Strader et al., 1999) that treats volatile, semivolatile, intermediate volatile and involatile organic compounds and oxidation forming secondary organic aerosols; - b.
+A more complex hybrid 1.5-dimension volatility basis set scheme (1.5-D VBS; Koo et al., 2014) that provides a unified framework for gas-aerosol partitioning and chemical aging of both primary and secondary organic aerosols.

-Organic aerosol treatments are described in more detail in separate sub-sections below.
+The organic aerosol treatments are described in more detail in separate sub-sections below.

-Aqueous chemistry is not explicitly applied to sub-grid clouds; clouds are assumed to either occupy the entirety of a grid cell volume, or be completely absent from it.
-The cell-averaged effect of sub-grid clouds is treated in the CAMx meteorological preprocessors that generate three-dimensional gridded cloud input fields.
+Aqueous chemistry is not explicitly applied to sub-grid clouds; clouds are assumed to either occupy the entirety of a grid cell volume or be completely absent from it.
+The contribution from sub-grid clouds to cell-averaged cloud water is determined within the CAMx meteorological preprocessors that generate the three-dimensional gridded cloud input fields.
 Cloudy grid cells are determined by cloud liquid water contents above a threshold of 0.05 g/m3.
-Aqueous chemistry is calculated for each cloud grid cell at each model time step.
-In cloudy grid cells undergoing aqueous chemistry, the inorganic partitioning models are called every time step to ensure that rapidly evolving sulfate, nitrate and neutralizing cations are in balance with the local environment.
-In cloud-free grid cells, partitioning is called on a unique aerosol "coupling" time step that is defined within the chemistry parameters file.
+Aqueous chemistry is calculated for each cloudy grid cell at each model time step, along with inorganic partitioning to ensure that rapidly evolving sulfate, nitrate and neutralizing cations are in balance with the local environment.
+In cloud-free grid cells, however, partitioning is called on a unique aerosol "coupling" time step that is defined within the chemistry parameters file.
 By default, the aerosol coupling time step is 15 minutes, and this is used for all master and nested grids in a simulation regardless of the grid-specific driving time step.